 These are a few of my favourite things:

 Toob?
-Star Trek, Blake's 7, Doctor Who, Thunderbirds, and Babylon 5.
+Star Trek, Blake's 7, and Doctor Who.

 Flicks?
 2001: A Space Odyssey, The Man Who Fell to Earth, Star Wars, The Empire Strikes Back, Excalibur, Raiders of the Lost Ark, Blade Runner, Big Trouble in Little China, and Inception.